-Schedule: Includes weekly class on Wednesdays from 4-7:30 pm and 7 weekly clinical hours which can be scheduled
+Schedule: Includes weekly class on Wednesdays from 4-7:30 pm plus 8 weekly clinical hours which can be scheduled

 based on the student's availability.
-Also includes one on-call night every two weeks and one weekend on-call per 12
+Also includes one on-call night every two weeks and one weekend on-call in the course of the

 unit (may change pending class size).

-We are now accepting Resident applications starting Fall Unit, 2019.
-Interviews will be scheduled in late August/early September of 2018.
+We are still accepting Resident applications starting Fall Unit, 2020.
 If you are interested, we urge you to submit your application now.
 Consideration will be given for timing of the application receipt and confirmed commitment to the program.
 (Note: Applicants should have an undergraduate degree, or equivalency.
 Applicants must have completed one Unit of CPE to apply for Residency.
 Please include one Supervisory Final and one Verbatim from a CPE Unit with your application)

 Dates of 2020 Residency: August 27, 2020 - end of May, 2021